llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-std-format.rst

 .. option:: StrFormatLikeFunctions

-   A semicolon-separated list of (fully qualified) extra function names to replace, with the requirement that the first parameter contains the printf-style format string and the arguments to be formatted follow immediately afterwards.
+   A semicolon-separated list of (fully qualified) function names to replace, with the requirement that the first parameter contains the printf-style format string and the arguments to be formatted follow immediately afterwards.
 The default value for this option is